Which of these fraud scenarios is worse?

 Every employee that perpetrates a Robin Hood scheme receives some type of non-financial benefit.

-Most will say:
+Most perpetrators will say:

 Robin Hood employees will often tell patients: “don’t worry if your insurance does not cover the full amount, I’ll make it work” or “I’ll reduce your payment by $100 so you will not have to pay more out of pocket”

-These words are music to the patients’ ears, and that’s a big problem.
 Robin Hood employees tend to foster and cultivate a culture of false insurance entitlement among the patient base.

 Patients of a Robin Hood practice can have a history of never paying out of pocket, so when the Robin Hood employee is finally fired or has left the practice, and the replacement employee starts asking patients for payment; there’s a problem.
 The implications from this most often result in a negative impact on practice goodwill.